DSXiangLi/DecryptPrompt/README.md

   - Merge, Ensemble, and Cooperate!
 A Survey on Collaborative Strategies in the Era of Large Language Models
   - Internet of Agents: Weaving a Web of Heterogeneous Agents for Collaborative Intelligence
   - RouteLLM: Learning to Route LLMs with Preference Data
+  - MULTI-AGENT COLLABORATION: HARNESSING THE POWER OF INTELLIGENT LLM AGENTS
 - 自主学习和探索进化
   - AppAgent: Multimodal Agents as Smartphone Users
   - Investigate-Consolidate-Exploit: A General Strategy for Inter-Task Agent Self-Evolution